ota-meshi/eslint-plugin-regexp/docs/rules/no-empty-character-class.md

 pageClass: "rule-details"
 sidebarDepth: 0
 title: "regexp/no-empty-character-class"
-description: "disallow empty character classes"
+description: "disallow character classes that does not match all characters"
 ---
 # regexp/no-empty-character-class

-> disallow empty character classes
+> disallow character classes that does not match all characters

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>

 ## :book: Rule Details

-This rule disallows empty character classes.
+This rule reports character classes that cannot match all characters.

-This rule inspired by [no-empty-character-class] rule.
-The position of the report is improved over the core rule, and the argument of `new RegExp()` is also checked.
+The character class that cannot match all characters is an empty character class and a negative character class that contains all characters.

+The reports for this rule include reports for the ESLint core [no-empty-character-class] rule.
+That is, if you use this rule, you can turn off the ESLint core [no-empty-character-class] rule.

 <eslint-code-block>